Next-Flip/Asset-Packs/README.md

     make repack [pack-name]
 ```

 Currently we don't have a convenient way of generating previews.
-For now what we do it:
+For now what we do is:
 - For Icons: use [qFlipper](https://flipperzero.one/update), click 'Save Screenshot'
 - For Anims: use [qFlipper](https://flipperzero.one/update), record it (e.g. with [Blue Recorder](https://flathub.org/apps/sa.sy.bluerecorder)), cut it with `ffmpeg -i in.gif -vf "crop=512:256:66:82" out.gif`